brycemao123/BryceMao.Portfolio/projects/PuzzlePlatformers.md

 </div>

 CO-OP puzzle game where both players need to achieve a task in order to progress through the level.
-This project was made with Unreal Engine 4 using C++ classes.
+This project was made with Unreal Engine 4 using C++ classes , as well as replication according to the Server Authorization Model.
 Players connect through LAN or through a hosted server such as Hamachi.